Almighty-Mose/gunsafe/NOTES.md

 USE BALSAMIQ TO WIREFRAME YOUR CONCEPT

 # MUST RENDER AN INDEX PAGE (LIST OF THINGS)
-  Firearms Index will render the list of a user's firearms Refactor using AJAX
+  + Firearms Index will render the list of a user's firearms Refactor using AJAX
   Fetch firearms with AJAX
-  Render the firearms as JSON in controller
+  + Render the firearms as JSON in controller
-  Append those firearms to page
+  + Append those firearms to page
+  AMS Serialization

 # MUST RENDER A SHOW PAGE (ONE SPECIFIC THING)
-  Using firearm's sidebar (see DESIGN below)
+  + Using firearm's sidebar (see DESIGN below)
   Sidebar also contains NEXT and PREVIOUS, which will fetch another firearm resource by AJAX and render through JS.
+  AMS Serialization

 # MUST DYNAMICALLY RENDER A HAS-MANY RELATIONSHIP ON PAGE
   Rendering accessories on firearms show page